blazium-engine/blazium-docs/classes/class_projectsettings.rst

 .. rst-class:: classref-property

-:ref:`String<class_String>` **rendering/gl_compatibility/driver** :ref:`🔗<class_ProjectSettings_property_rendering/gl_compatibility/driver>`
+:ref:`String<class_String>` **rendering/gl_compatibility/driver** = ``"opengl3"`` :ref:`🔗<class_ProjectSettings_property_rendering/gl_compatibility/driver>`

 Sets the driver to be used by the renderer when using the Compatibility renderer.
+Editing this property has no effect in the default configuration, as first-party platforms each have platform-specific overrides.
+Use those overrides to configure the driver for each platform.

-This property can not be edited directly, instead, set the driver using the platform-specific overrides.
+This can be overridden using the ``--rendering-driver <driver>`` command line argument.

+Supported values are:

+- ``opengl3``, OpenGL 3.3 on desktop platforms, OpenGL ES 3.0 on mobile platforms, WebGL 2.0 on web.

+- ``opengl3_angle``, OpenGL ES 3.0 using the ANGLE compatibility layer, supported on macOS (over native OpenGL) and Windows (over Direct3D 11).

+- ``opengl3_es``, OpenGL ES 3.0 on Linux/BSD.

+\ **Note:** The availability of these options depends on whether the engine was compiled with support for them (determined by SCons options ``opengl3`` and ``angle_libs``).

+\ **Note:** The actual rendering driver may be automatically changed by the engine as a result of a fallback, or a user-specified command line argument.
+To get the actual rendering driver that is used at runtime, use :ref:`RenderingServer.get_current_rendering_driver_name<class_RenderingServer_method_get_current_rendering_driver_name>` instead of reading this project setting's value.

 .. rst-class:: classref-item-separator